A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Robotic environment descriptions

-Four identical blocks, each associated with a sound command, are placed in a line at a random location on the table.
-The robot needs to move its gripper above the block corresponding to a given command based on RGB images.
-The camera is placed at a fixed location on the side of the table such that it can capture the gripper and blocks from a distorted perspective.
-The relative positions of the gripper tip and the blocks are initialized randomly at the beginning of an episode.
-The robot needs to develop spatial reasoning skills to approach the target block using the relative positional information observed from the camera.
+Four objects are placed in a line at a random location unknown to the robot on the table.
+A robot arm needs to move its gripper and stay above the object corresponding to a given command based on RGB images.
+The camera is placed at a fixed location on the side of the table such that it can capture the gripper and the objects from a distorted perspective.
+The relative positions of the gripper tip and the objects are initialized randomly at the beginning of an episode.
+A sound command only mentions the orindal information about the target object, and the robot needs to develop spatial reasoning skills to approach the target object using the relative positional information observed from the camera.